edwardsph/ParcelFinder/README.md

 - npm

 ## Installation instructions
-Use the node package manager to install all dependencies.
+Use the node package manager to install all dependencies and then build the package.

 ```
 npm install
+npm run build
 ```

 ## Command line usage